Craig "Gator" Bodzianowski: Professional career

-Motorcycle Accident and Amputation
+Motorcycle accident and amputation

 On May 31, 1984, Bodzianowski was involved in a catastrophic motorcycle accident when he collided with a car while riding at high speed.
 He suffered multiple compound fractures to his right leg.
 After several unsuccessful surgeries, doctors gave him a choice: retain a partially functional but severely damaged leg, or undergo an amputation.
 Bodzianowski chose amputation below the knee, motivated by a goal many considered impossible—returning to professional boxing.

 After a series of medical evaluations by six physicians—including specialists retained by the Pennsylvania Athletic Commission—he received official clearance to return to professional boxing.
 The Illinois State Athletic Commission granted his license in December 1985, marking a historic first for an amputee in U.S. boxing.

 With the help of prosthetic specialists, he began working with a carbon-fiber Flex Foot prosthetic limb custom-designed for athletic performance.
 His return to the sport was widely reported in national media and was seen as an extraordinary display of courage and determination.

 For his return to the boxing ring, although widely known as "Gator" Bodzianowski, he was also referred to as "The One-Legged Boxer" for his unprecedented return to the professional ring with a prosthetic limb following the amputation of his right leg.

-Comeback and Titles
+Comeback and titles

-Bodzianowski resumed intense training and, just 18 months after the accident, returned to the ring on December 1985, scoring a second-round knockout in his comeback fight.
+Bodzianowski resumed intense training and, just 18 months after the accident, returned to the ring in December 1985, scoring a second-round knockout in his comeback fight.
 This bout was held in his hometown of Chicago and drew significant media coverage.

 In 1986, he defeated Bobby Hitz via third-round knockout to win the Illinois State Heavyweight Championship.
 He continued to fight regularly, now competing with a prosthetic limb in every bout.

 On March 31, 1989, Bodzianowski captured the World Boxing Association Continental Americas Cruiserweight Title with a unanimous decision victory over Anthony Witherspoon in Rosemont, Illinois.
 The bout was described as hard-fought, with Bodzianowski relying on relentless pressure and conditioning to outpoint his opponent over twelve rounds.
 The victory elevated him into world title contention and marked a historic milestone, as he became the first known amputee to win a sanctioned regional championship in professional boxing.
 His achievement drew coverage from major national and international outlets and positioned him for future opportunities against higher-ranked cruiserweights on the world stage.